daolympus/daolympus-docs/docs/contracts/02_contract-docs/modules/PRICE/PRICEv1.md

 function getMovingAverage() external view returns (uint256)
 ```

-Get the moving average of OHM in the Reserve asset over the defined window (see movingAverageDuration and observationFrequency).
+Get the moving average of DAOHM in the Reserve asset over the defined window (see movingAverageDuration and observationFrequency).